-The BIOS is the Basic Input Output System used in all IBM[®] PC, XT[TM], AT[®], and PS/2[®] compatible computers.
+The BIOS is the Basic Input Output System used in all IBM® PC, XTTM, AT®, and PS/2® compatible computers.
 The Phoenix BIOS stores the system parameters, types of disk drives, video displays, etc. in the CMOS.
 The CMOS memory requires very little electrical power.
-When the computer is turned off, a backup battery provides power to the CMOS logic, enabling it to retain system parameters.
-Each time when the computer is powered on, the computer is configured with the values stored in the CMOS logic by the system BIOS, which gains control at boot up.
+When the computer is turned off, a backup battery provides power to the CMOS Logic, enabling it to retain system parameters.
+When the computer is powered on, the computer is configured with the values stored in the CMOS Logic by the system BIOS, which gains control at boot up.